Sparrowium/Documentation/Computer.md

 	- [Web Cameras]: A web camera-or a webcam-is a type of video input device that can record and take pictures.
 It can also transmit video over internet in **real time**, which allows for video chat or video conferencing with someone else.
 Some have integrated speaker/microphone.

 	- Other devices may include [Game Controller], [Joystick], [Digital Cameras], and [Mobiles Devices].

+## Inside a Computer

+- [Motherboard]: The computer **main circuit board**.
+It's a thin PCB plate that holds the CPU, Memory, Connectors for Hard Drives and Optical Drives, Expansion Cards to control the Video and Audio, and connections to your computer's ports.
+The mother board connects directly or indirectly to every part of the computer.

+- [CPU/Processor]: The central processing unit (CPU), also called the processor, is located inside the computer case on the motherboard.
+It is called the brain of the computer, and its job is to execute and carries out commands from user's input.

+- [RAM (Random Access Memory)]: RAM is your computer's **short-term memory** which means that it is volatile.
+Whenever your computer performs executions, it temporarily stores the data in the RAM until it is needed.
+This short-term memory **disappears** when the computer is turned off.
+RAM is often measured in **Bytes** or **Binary-Byte(bibyte)**.
+And the more RAM you have the more memory your computer can access and use it to process because it is **easy to access**.

+- [Storage Drive]: The **storage drive** is where your software and documents are stored.
+These are non-volatile memory, means that the data will still be saved even if the machine is off.
+When you run a program, the computer copies some of the data from the storage devices onto the RAM.
+There are two main types of storage devices: HDD (Hard Disk Drive), and SSD (Solid State Drive).

+- [Power Supply Unit]: The power supply unit in a computer **converts the power** from the wall outlet to the type of power needed by the computer.
+It sends power through cables to the motherboard.

+- [Expansion Cards]:

+	- Most computers have expansions slots that are called **PCIE (Peripheral Component Interconnect Express)** that allows you to add various types of **expansion cards**.

+	- [Video Card/Graphics Card]: The **video card** is responsible for **what you see** on the monitor.
+Some computers have a **GPU (Graphics Processing Unit)** built into the CPU/Processor.

+	- [Sound Card]: The sound card-audio card-is responsible for what you hear in the speakers or headphones.
+Most computer have built-in sound card.

+	- [Network Card]: The network card allows your computer to communicate over a network and access internet.
+It can either be connected through **Ethernet** or **Wireless**.
+Most computers has built in network card.